Sveriges Television: News

 News programmes are an important part of SVT.
 Since 1972 there have been two main news programmes: Rapport and Aktuellt (translated "Report" and "Current [events]", respectively).
-The two news programmes had completely separate organizations, meaning a lot of duplicated coverage was provided.
-After some co-operation in the 1990s, the two programmes were allowed to merge in 2000 with the newly created SVT24 to form a single organization.
+The two news programmes had completely separate organisations, meaning a lot of duplicated coverage was provided.
+After some co-operation in the 1990s, the two programmes were allowed to merge in 2000 with the newly created SVT24 to form a single organisation.
 The different programme names and identities were kept, however.
 Eventually, Rapport has become the main news programme, and Aktuellt will only broadcast one bulletin per day from autumn 2007.

 The main national news bulletins are Rapport, broadcast at 18.00 and 19.30, and Aktuellt which reports in greater depth at 21.00.
 Additionally, shorter news bulletins are shown in the mornings and throughout the day on SVT1, SVT2, and SVT24.
 These are styled SVT Nyheter.
 SVT also broadcasts video news on the Internet through a service called Play Rapport.

 SVT provides news programmes in various minority languages: Uutiset in Finnish, Nyhetstecken in Swedish Sign Language, and, in co-operation with NRK and Yle, Ođđasat in Northern Sami, as well as special editions of Sverige idag in Meänkieli and Romani.